Quantalope/Job-Search-Project/README.md

 - Python 3.x
 - Jupyter Notebook
 - Faker
+- Pandas

 ## Setup Instructions

 1. Clone the repo.
 2. Install dependencies.
 3. Start MySQL server (if not already running).
-4. Create a .env (using .env.example as an example) and input your connection password.
+4. Create a .env file (using .env.example as an example) and input your connection password in the MYSQL_PASSWORD place holder.
 5. Run the setup notebook titled 'build_database.ipynb'
 6. Verify setup was successful.